 Why Brands Need It vs Why Influencers Need It

 To highlight the advantages that Instagram holds for a brand, let us go over a few statistics.
 Instagram is the second most downloaded app on the App Store, worldwide!
 Instagram has the best gender mix of all apps with 52% female users and 48% male users.
 The average user spends 28 minutes a day here.
 200 million Instagram users visit at least one business profile per day.
-A combination of all these make a fairly compelling argument as to why brands are migrating to Instagram-based marketing campaigns.
+A combination of all these makes a fairly compelling argument as to why brands are migrating to Instagram-based marketing campaigns.

 Even if you are a traditional marketing maverick who prides yourself on running stellar brand campaigns, chances are a targeted Instagram influencer campaign can get you way better engagement with a fraction of the investment, thereby driving higher ROI.